RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Prerequisites

-The following two sections provide a list of the components and tools you need to get started with the development board.
-Some of those are included in the package, others you need to provide yourself.
+The following sections list the components and tools required to get started with the development board.
+Some of these items are included in the package, while others must be provided separately.

 Hardware Tools